tristanpendergrass/idle-game/README.md

 ### Fundamentals
 - [ ] Show what mods there are on an effect/interval and where they came from
-- [ ] Allow shop items to have requirements besides gold.
+- [ ] Allow shop items to have requirements besides coin.
 Resources and level requirements
 - [ ] Activity detail sidebar
 	- [ ] desktop
 	- [ ] mobile